 Using copyrighted material one time without obtaining permission is

-allowed under the idea of appropriate academic usage, but you must
+allowed under fair use, but you must

 How long does it take to obtain copyright clearance?

-It really depends on the copyright holder.
 Some rights holders reply

 to get your requests to us as far in advance of the course start date as